 It is estimated that producing breast milk takes 25% of the body’s energy.
 That means you are working extra hard to maintain all other life-sustaining functions.
 So it’s no wonder the extra load will make you more hungry and thirsty.

 Two very common questions of breastfeeding mothers are: how many calories does breastfeeding burn and how many calories should I eat while breastfeeding.
 Breastfeeding can burn up to 1,000 calories a day, depending on the amount of breast milk you are producing and expressing.
 However, experts recommend that nursing moms eat 300-500 extra calories a day.
 Typically this puts mothers in a 1,800-2,200 calorie range per day.
 Dipping below 1,500 calories a day can interfere with milk production.

 Of course nutrition must be assessed on an individual basis, especially when it comes to lactating moms.
 Those with more fat reserves may be able to eat less while breastfeeding.
-Those with active lifestyles may need to eat more to keep up with the caloric demands of their day on top of producing breast milk.
+Those with active lifestyles or who are exercising while breastfeeding may need to eat more to keep up with the caloric demands of their day on top of producing breast milk.

 While a healthy diet is optimal for mothers, even those with less-than-perfect diets can produce quality breast milk for their babies.
 As much as possible, nursing moms should try to eat nutrient-rich foods including whole grains, protein, fruits, vegetables and low-fat dairy products.
 Maximizing nutrition in meals can help keep calories from being excessive while still getting all the good stuff you need.
 Nursing moms are also encouraged to continue taking prenatal supplements to increase the nutritional output of their breast milk.